materials-science/aiida-shengbte/README.md

 verdi daemon start     # make sure the daemon is running cd examples
 ./example_01.py        # run test calculation
-verdi process list -a  # check record of calculation
+verdi process list -a  # check record of the calculation
 ```

 The plugin also includes verdi commands to inspect its data types: